 Snake was envisioned by Kojima as being a lot older, clean-cut, and less hard-boiled then he ended up being.
 Again, it was Shinkawa who came up with his final design.

-Decoy Octopus was supposed to have a boss fight, but it was scrapped due to them not being able to do what they wanted with it.
+Decoy Octopus was supposed to have a boss fight, but it was scrapped due to technical limitations on the Playstation hardware resulting in the concept for the fight being impossible to achieve.
 Aspects of the fight were used in Metal Gear Solid 4 in the Laughing Octopus fight.

 Psycho Mantis was originally going to reference games that were developed by other companies as well.
 This wasn't included because Kojima couldn't work out any deals with said companies.

 Ryuhei Kitamura originally wanted The Twin Snakes to have faithful recreations of the original cutscenes, but Kojima requested that they be made more over-the-top due to his admiration for the former's cinematic style.

 Gray Fox/Frank Jaeger wasn't even originally going to be in the game.
 The Cyborg Ninja was a completely unrelated sketch Shinkawa had drawn in his spare time.
 When Kojima first saw the drawing, he was so impressed by the design that he felt it would be a waste to not use it in the final product, leading him to rewrite the script and giving Gray Fox a prominent role in the story.

 The ability to hide bodies in lockers was planned for this game, but technical limitations meant it had to wait until Metal Gear Solid 2: Sons of Liberty.
 Another feature that had to wait another game to be realized was Solid Snake's bandana tails - files can be found within the game's data that they were intended to be present and animated here, but once again technical limitations forced it to be cut.